International relations (1814–1919): "War in Sight" crisis of 1875

 Between 1873 and 1877, Germany repeatedly intervened in the internal affairs of France's neighbors.
 In Belgium, Spain, and Italy, Bismarck exerted strong and sustained political pressure to support the election or appointment of liberal, anticlerical governments.
-This was part of an integrated strategy to promote republicanism in France by strategically and ideologically isolating the clerical-monarchist regime of President Patrice de Mac-Mahon.
+This was part of an integrated strategy to promote republicanism in France by strategically and ideologically isolating the clerical-monarchist regime of President Patrice de MacMahon.
 It was hoped that by ringing France with a number of liberal states, French republicans could defeat MacMahon and his reactionary supporters.
 The modern concept of containment provides a useful model for understanding the dynamics of this policy.

-Containment almost got out of hand in 1875 in the "War in Sight" crisis.Joseph V. Fuller, "The War-Scare of 1875" American Historical Review (1919) 24#2 pp. 196-226 online It was sparked by an editorial entitled "Krieg-in-Sicht" in an influential Berlin newspaper the Post.
-It indicated some highly influential Germans, alarmed by France's rapid recovery from defeat in 1871 and its rearmament program, talked of launching a preventive war against France to hold it down.
-There was a war scare in Germany and France, and Britain and Russia made it clear they would not tolerate a preventive war.
+Containment almost got out of hand in 1875 in the Krieg-in-Sicht crisis.
+This crisis was sparked by an editorial in an influential Berlin daily newspaper, Die Post, titled "Ist Krieg in Sicht?" ("Is War in Sight?").
+According to this editorial, some highly influential Germans — alarmed by France's rapid rearmament after its 1871 defeat — talked of launching a preemptive war against France.
+This caused a war scare in Germany and France.
+Britain and Russia made it clear they would not tolerate a preemptive war.
 Bismarck did not want any war either, but the unexpected crisis forced him to take into account the fear and alarm that his bullying and Germany's fast-growing power was causing among its neighbors.
-The crisis reinforced Bismarck's determination that Germany had to work in proactive fashion to preserve the peace in Europe, rather than passively let events take their own course and react to them.William L. Langer, European Alliances and Alignments, 1871–1890 (2nd ed.
-1950) pp 44–55William L. Langer, European Alliances and Alignments, 1871–1890 (2nd ed.
-1950) pp. 44–55.
+The crisis reinforced Bismarck's determination that Germany had to work in proactive fashion to preserve the peace in Europe, rather than passively react to events.